 Location: Hokona Hall 133

 The Institute for American Indian Education, (IAIE) was originally created in 2003 in response to New Mexico’s passage of the Indian Education Act (IEA) and the priority of Tribal communities call for increasing Native Americans in the schools serving their children.
 There was also an overwhelming need to improve American Indian student retention and achievement in schools.
 Initial funding support for the IAIE was provided by the New Mexico Public Education Department Indian Education Division from 2004 to 2010.
 During these initial years of operation more than 80 American Indian students graduated with degrees in education through the support of the IAIE and IEA funding.
 Native faculty in the Department of LLSS were also supported in their outreach work with tribal communities, Native history and government curriculum development work, and training for Native language teachers.
-While some of the original IAIE faculty have since retired, current Native faculty in the UNM College of Education comprise the largest group of Native faculty in any UNM program or department.
+While some of the original IAIE faculty have since retired, current Native faculty in the UNM College of Education & Human Sciences comprise the largest group of Native faculty in any UNM program or department.
 In 2018, the work expanded to include faculty from the Department of Native American Studies as a collaborative planning effort was undertaken by the faculty to revitalize the IAIE.
 This set forth a new and ambitious mission that will address a broad spectrum of pre-K through post-secondary American Indian education issues and support educational outreach to New Mexico American Indian students and communities.
-For further information about this on-going planning effort and the work of the COE Native faculty, contact Dr. Penny Bird or Dr. Glenabah Martinez.
+For further information about this on-going planning effort and the work of the COEHS Native faculty, contact Dr. Penny Bird or Dr. Glenabah Martinez.